tweedegolf/storage-abstraction/README.md

 test():Promise<void>;
 ```

-Runs a simple test to test the storage configuration: calls `listBuckets` only to check if it fails and if so, it throws an error.
+Runs a simple test to test the storage configuration.
+The test is a call to `listBuckets` and if it fails it throws an error.

 ### createBucket
 ```typescript